letsgetrandy/specter/README.md

 --------------------------------------

-Maintained by [Randy Hunt](http://github.com/letsgetrandy) Based on PhantomCSS, originally created by [James Cryer](http://github.com/jamescryer) and the Huddle development team.
+Maintained by [Randy Hunt](http://github.com/letsgetrandy) Specter is based on PhantomCSS, originally created by [James Cryer](http://github.com/jamescryer) and the Huddle development team.